opazupa/cracker-app/README.md

 # Cracker-app 🍪

-> Application for cracker challenge! 🥑🍖🍠
+> App for cracker challenge! 🥑🍖🍠